-Onion pakoda is a versatile snack, which can be had in the tea time, and the leftovers are consumed as the side dish for the rice in the dinner time.
+Onion pakoda is a versatile snack, which can be had in tea time, and the leftovers are consumed as the side dish for the rice at the dinner time.
 This is my FIL's favorite, He always asks me to make pakoras as the evening snack.

 In this recipe, I have included corn flour/starch for making the onion pakoda crispy.
 But it can also be substituted with rice flour.
 The recipe and the process of making is very simple, but all the 'success secret' is 'frying them in the oil'.

-What is pakoda?
+What is Pakoda?

 One of the famous evening snacks in Tamil Nadu.
 Which is also a popular street-side snack in South India.

-How do this onion pakoda tastes like?
+How does this onion pakoda taste like?

 This crispy onion pakoda is a stand-alone snacking recipe, but it tastes awesome when served with green coriander chutney, or tomato ketchup.

-- Make sure, after making pakoda allow it to reach the room temperature.
+- Make sure, after making pakoda allow it to reach room temperature.
 And place them in the airtight container and finish it by keeping a kitchen towel on the top.
 Close the lid and keep it in the cool dry place.
 The kitchen towel traps the excess moisture and makes it crispy for a longer time.